-We talked with children and adults in Birmingham.
-They told us the seven most important ways to improve play for Children and Young People in Birmingham.
-They are:
+We consulted with children and adults in Birmingham.
+They told us the seven most important ways to improve play for children and young people in Birmingham are:

 - Make sure that all adults in Birmingham know how important play is, and that there must be opportunities for children and young people to play and have things to do.

 - Make sure that there are more supervised open access places that are near where children and young people live.
 Then, they can choose when to go, what to do when they are there, and how long they stay for and when they leave.

 - Make sure that when children are looked after in childcare / playcare places they can choose for themselves what to do from lots of different things, and choose how and when to do it.

 - Make sure that there is good quality outdoor unsupervised places like parks, playgrounds and open spaces for children to play near where they live.